-- Consider all the places to hide your preps, including inside fake air vents or burying them in your back yard.
+- Consider all the places to hide your preps, including fake air vents or burying them in your back yard.

 - Modify your home and bug out location to keep it cool in the summer and warm in the winter.

 - Get a dental kit and pay extra attention to your teeth: brush, floss and use mouthwash.
-If you get a cavity of some other dental issue post-collapse, it’ll be pretty much impossible (or at least very expensive) to take care of.
+If you get a cavity or some other dental issue post-collapse, it’ll be pretty much impossible (or at least very expensive) to take care of.

 - Last but not least, familiarize yourself with the survival and prepping lingo, so it’s easier to read the articles and talk with our members of the My Prepper Forum community.

 There are a lot more things to talk about and, although I’ve given you plenty of links throughout this article, you should also consider these:

 - 120+ Survival Tips That May One Day Save Your Life, for example: